China seeks to boost economy as first virus death reported outside its borders

 Japan plans to send another chartered plane mid-week or later to bring back Japanese nationals who are still in Hubei, its foreign ministry said on Sunday.

 Japan has barred foreigners who have been in Hubei from entering the country.
-South Korea will impose a similar entry ban from Tuesday, South Korean Prime Minister Chung Sye-kyun said.
+South Korea will impose a similar entry ban from Tuesday, Prime Minister Chung Sye-kyun said.

+In Washington, national security adviser Robert O'Brien said the United States has offered to send US medical and other health professionals but Beijing had not yet accepted.

 More stories